-Givens Estates is a non-profit Life Plan Community (also known as a continuing care retirement community or CCRC) located on 215 acres in Asheville, North Carolina.
-For more than 40 years, our community has served the greater Asheville area by supporting residents in leading purpose-driven lives.
+Givens Estates is a non-profit Senior Life Plan Community (also known as a continuing care retirement community or CCRC) located on 215 acres in Asheville, North Carolina.
+For more than 40 years, our community has served the greater Asheville area by supporting senior residents in leading purpose-driven lives.

 In addition to providing quality services and amenities, our community is financially sound with strong leadership.
-Givens Estates has been accredited by CARF since 1993, meaning our community has passed an in-depth review based on national and international quality standards.
+Givens Estates has been accredited by CARF since 1993, meaning our senior living community has passed an in-depth review based on national and international quality standards.
 Givens Estates has also received a A- rating by Fitch Ratings, indicating a positive outlook based on strong occupancy and financial strength.

 Learn more about Life Plan Communities by downloading the PDF below.

 Givens Estates community is intentional in its support of our residents’ purpose-driven lifestyle.
 Whether you are content to pursue interests on campus or expand outside in the local community, you will find many opportunities.
 We provide support to help you devote your time and talents in ways that align with your values.

 Givens Estates is your gateway to meaningful pursuits, whether they be social, intellectual, or physical.
 Here you can spend your days immersed in fulfilling activities that bring you joy, fuel your motivation, and kindle your spirit.

 Personal growth and enrichment take center stage in our community.
 Our expansive campus and mountain setting for exploring the great outdoors make you feel as though the world is at your feet.
 Educational lectures and programming expand your mind and lead to the discovery of new interests.
 Whatever you choose to do, you can do it at Givens Estates.

 Givens Estates has a rich and expansive history that spans four decades of service.
 Our first residents arrived in 1979 thanks to the generosity of Marion Givens and her husband, Dr. Maurice Givens.